Dr Sarah Berger

 What to do next:

 I would love to hear from you and discuss what is currently causing you distress to see how I can support you.
-You can contact me by telephone (07498519586) or email (email@example.com) and we can arrange a time that is convenient for you to have an initial 15 minute consultation free of charge.
-This can be conducted over the telephone or via Skype.
+You can initially contact me by email (email@example.com) or by telephone on 07498 519586 and we can arrange a time that is convenient for you to have an initial 15 minute consultation free of charge.
+This can be conducted over the telephone or via Zoom.
 We can then arrange an initial assessment should you feel that you would like to progress.
 Weekly sessions have been found to be most effective for recovery, but frequency can be discussed.

-I am a recognised specialist to provide treatment for AXA-PPP and AVIVA insurance plans and am willing to consider other insurance providers.
+I am a recognised specialist to provide treatment for Bupa, AXA-PPP, Cigna and AVIVA insurance plans and am willing to consider other insurance providers.

 Member of organisations